 Starting from the closed over the ears design that will make you feel like you’re flying a WWII fighter-bomber and the well placed ear cup padding, everything about the momentum screams (affordable) HIGH CLASS.
 Believe me, you can’t find well-built piece of bass headphones, which are also in the top of their class in terms of sound production quality that easily.

 We’ve tried and the general conclusion was how the Momentum 2.0s are somewhere in between high-quality affordable headphones and professional audiophile equipment worth thousands of dollars.

-The sound they are capable of producing, besides having a strong bass line, is crispy and vibrant.
-It will jump through different levels in manner of milliseconds without making a mistake, which makes this pair of headphones suitable for different music genres.
+The sound they are capable of producing, besides having a strong bass line, is crisp and vibrant.
+It will jump through different levels in a manner of milliseconds without making a mistake, which makes this pair of headphones suitable for different music genres.
 You can play 2Pac in the morning as you go to work and relax with some Johnny Cash in the afternoons.
 Whatever you decide to go with, these headphones will be capable of handling and producing a sound that’s neither flat or trying to emphasize a specific tone.

 That’s what makes this Sennheiser model the perfect choice for business people, programmers, college students, music professionals, ballerinas … you name it.
 They’re compact, have an astonishing modernistic design and are capable of fitting your head like they were custom made.